Victoria Cake

 11. Brush the top of the cake with syrup, and sprinkle with coarse white sparkling sugar, if desired.
 Or sprinkle with confectioners' sugar just before serving.

-12. Refrigerate the cake until you're ready to serve it.
-It'll be at its best within 12 hours; but is still quite good up to 2 or even 3 days later.
+12. Refrigerate the Victoria Cake until you're ready to serve it.
+Victoria Cake is at its best within 12 hours but is still quite good up to 2 or even 3 days later.
 The difference will be the whipped cream, which will gradually settle/compact.

 Tips from our Bakers